caporaso-lab/genome-sampler/docs/methods.md

 Now, we'll combine the results of the three sampling approaches and generate a summary of the full selection process.

 ```
-qiime genome-sampler combine-selections --i-selections date-selection.qza --i-selections diversity-selection.qza --i-selections neighbor-selection.qza --o-combined-selection master-selection.qza
+qiime genome-sampler combine-selections --i-selections date-selection.qza diversity-selection.qza neighbor-selection.qza --o-combined-selection master-selection.qza

-qiime genome-sampler summarize-selection --i-selections date-selection.qza --i-selections diversity-selection.qza --i-selections neighbor-selection.qza --o-visualization master-selection.qzv
+qiime genome-sampler summarize-selection --i-selections date-selection.qza diversity-selection.qza neighbor-selection.qza --o-visualization selection-summary.qzv
 ```

-The `master-selection.qzv` file provides a summary of the sampling run.
+The `selection-summary.qzv` file provides a summary of the sampling run.
 You can view this file using [QIIME 2 View](https://view.qiime2.org).
 Be sure to click the _Provenance_ tab after loading the file on that page - that will provide full details on the workflow that was executed.
 How many sequences were retained by each sampling step?

 We're now ready to start compiling our final data set.
 To do this, we'll use the `master-selection.qza` file to select specific context sequences from the `filtered-context-seqs.qza` file that was generated earlier.